ohioh/CleanCode/Chapter16/RefactoringSerialData.md

 look at this code will hopefully find it easier to deal with than we did.
 That person will also probably be able to clean it up a bit more than we did.So like this with our clean concept we can refactor a code .
 This process is more efficient for cleaning up any draft code.
 We dont create anynew sytem for being draft.

+## Few Last Word

+Refactoring a code is very important thing of a project .
+Unclean code could happen in any sytem.
+We need to refactore them often.
+So For refactoring we need take few steps

+### Make it work
+Test the whole code and fix the testing errors

+### Make it Right

+Clean the whole code we cleaning methods.